 Sally was rescued as a puppy by Mrs. Clary after being

 abandoned at a local emergency clinic with parvoviral enteritis.
 A pampered pet, she lived to be 14

 years of age.
 Among our fondest memories of Sally are the

 "pony" rides she gave our infant daughter, who called her

-pet, Bear was a gentle, curious creature who loved all of the attention
+and then promised to care accordingly.
+Bear was a gentle, curious creature who loved all of the attention